ctalandi/EXPS-RUNNING/README.md

 make install
 ```

-The result should be  similar to this:<br>
+The result should look like this in the CONFIGS/CONFIG_CREG025.L75/CREG025.L75-NEMO420 directory and the binary has been created:<br>
 ```
 CONFIGS/CONFIG_CREG025.L75/CREG025.L75-NEMO420
 ├── *.*0 -> ext/src/IOIPSL/*.*0